How to Balance a Ceiling Fan and Prevent Wobbling Issues

 Detailed Cleaning

-Dust and Debris: Use a vacuum with a brush attachment to gently remove dust and debris from the housing and any visible parts of the motor.
+Dust and Debris: Use a vacuum with a brush attachment to gently remove dust and debris from the housing and any reachable parts of the motor.

-Wipe Down: For reachable areas, use a damp cloth followed by a dry cloth to ensure all dust is removed and the surface is dry.
+Wipe Down: For areas you can reach, use a damp cloth followed by a dry cloth to make sure all dust is gone and the surfaces are dry.

 Final Checks